M-o-a-T/forth/doc/terminal.rst

 This statements is true if every named flag is set, or cleared when prefixed with a ``!``.

+If NAME has the form WORD=VALUE, the check applies to whether the flag's value is equal to VALUE (or not).

 #[if] WORD…
 +++++++++++